martianatwork/node-eloquent/README.md

 - `.select('column', 'column2')` contrain rows to select
 - `.first()` returns first results
 - `.limit(5)` limits the query
+- `find(<primary key>)` finds and retirns a relation currently only `id` as primary key is supported but dynamic primari key is coming soon

 ### Query Building